simonmichael/hledger/bin/README.md

 The rest of this page lists smaller scripts and add-ons which are collected in bin/, grouped by how closely they work with hledger:

+To be clear: you don't need any of these when starting out with hledger. hledger comes with many built-in commands, and you may want to get familiar with those first.

 <!-- This page can be viewed on github or hledger.org, so use absolute urls. -->
 [bin]:                https://github.com/simonmichael/hledger/tree/master/bin
 [Scripts]:            https://hledger.org/scripts.html